-Vermiculture composting (vermicomposting, worm composting) is the act of creating rich, organic humus for your garden or lawn by allowing earthworms to help in the decomposition process.
+Vermiculture composting (vermicomposting, worm composting) is the act of creating rich, organic humus for your garden, lawn or even houseplants by allowing earthworms to help in the decomposition process.
 Earthworms eat food scraps and poop fertilizer (worm castings).
 The resulting castings enrich soil by improving texture, increasing nitrogen, trace minerals, and natural growth hormones from the worms themselves.

 In this article I will discuss how to get the most out of small scale, indoor vermicomposting without expensive or complicated equipment.
 You probably already have most of the tools you'll need to get started.